sumairzamir/MuayThaiNotesApp/README.md

 - TraitCollection management (enabling dark/light mode, note: light mode currently disabled)
 - Array functions (map, compactmap, index, mirror)

-Terms:
-- Workout: Refers to the daily training session.
-A user can save multiple combinations to a workout (inc. duplication)
-- Saved combinations: Refers to combinations saved.
-These are frequently used combinations and are unique.
-For quick selection
+# App description
+Make the most of your training sessions.
+Log and track your Muay Thai combinations.

+Make the most of your training as a beginner:
+As a beginner it can be difficult to get your head around the combinations you learn.
+With MuayThaiNotes keep a track of these combinations.
+Make the most of your training rather than spending time thinking about which combinations you did.

+Document and push yourself further as technician:
+As an experienced fighter, combinations and flow come easy.
+Use MuayThaiNotes to keep a detailed note of the killer combinations used as part of your intense training.
+Save and share the combinations you come up with.
+With your trainees and your peers.

 Features:
-- Select a date for your workout
-- Save combinations for daily workouts from a selection screen
+- Plan your workouts.
+Save combinations to specific dates.
-- Save unique combinations for quick selection in your workout
+- Save your favourite combinations.
+For quick access in your workouts.
-- Start a timer for your workout, select both a round and rest timer
+- Start a workout.
+A simple to use timer for when you need to get going.
+- Share your combinations.
+Share your killer combination with your friends.
-- Reorganise combinations both in workouts and saved combinations (drag & drop)
+- Freely edit combinations.
+Edit, re-order (drag & drop) your combinations easily.
-- Save combinations from the workout (drag left)
-- Delete combinations (drag left)

-Views:
-- Workout: Presents combinations logged for a specific date
-- Saved combinations: Presents unique combinations saved for quick selection
-- Add combinations: Presents the ability to select a new combination and select a saved combination
-- New combination: Select a new combination.
-Strikes split between offence and defence
-- Key: Information about the strikes, labelled and colour scheme
-- Timer: Provides user the ability to start a timer and specify round and rest duration

-Device support:
+# Device support:
-- Optimised for all iPhones and iPads with iOS 13+ support
+- Optimised for all iPhones and iPads with iOS 13+ support.